alyse-peak/alyse-peak/README.md

 :slot_machine: **FinTech/Gaming**: I authored dozens of short-form instructions for slot gameplay configurations and casino kiosk software, as well as a few long-form manuals for kiosk hardware.

-:hospital: **Health Tech**: I created procedural infographics, quick-reference pages, and release notes for a clinical trial management software.
+:hospital: **HealthTech**: I created procedural infographics, quick-reference pages, and release notes for a clinical trial management software.